3D&AR

 Telling the story better

-Unlike virtual reality, which replaces reality altogether by creating a parallel universe, 3D-AR builds upon what we can already see and sense.
+Unlike virtual reality, which replaces reality altogether by creating a parallel universe, 3D and AR builds upon what we can already see and sense.
 Creators can therefore overlay or superimpose animation, video, text, speech bubbles and audio elements (like music or voice) to their original art pieces to reveal backstories that normally go untold, annotate an idea to boost clarity and comprehension, amplify drama and rhetoric by weaving-in conflict and contrast, and reimagine context by adding form, motion and meaning to the narrative.

 The co-existence of truth and illusion – a quality unique to augmented reality – not only sets the stage for new layers and levels of storification; thanks to moorings in the real world, it gives brands and businesses a seamless entry into the minds of art-appreciating demographics, while empowering galleries and creators to develop monetization plays.